ADN-DevTech/3dsMax-Python-HowTos/src/packages/menuhook/README.md

 ## Q & A

-*Q:* Why not using PySide2 directly?
+*Q:* Why not using PySide directly?

-*A:* 3ds Max uses Qt for its menu and technically they can be inspected and modified during PySide2.
+*A:* 3ds Max uses Qt for its menu and technically they can be inspected and modified during PySide.
 But the Menu Manager inside 3ds Max owns the menus and can regenerate them (using Qt) at any time during the execution of 3ds Max.
-And because of that any change made to the menus using PySide2 instead of the 3ds Max Menu Manager will be lost.
+And because of that any change made to the menus using PySide instead of the 3ds Max Menu Manager will be lost.
 In short: things will not behave as expected.